BloxdioCannoli/Bloxdio-Pet-Info/Info.md

 - `seconds/60/60 / 3`

 And make sure to remember:
-- You will not loose a friendship level
+- You will not lose a friendship level
 - If `Points Lost` is less than 1, `Points Lost` becomes 1

 ## Friendship Points Table